maltizzz/repo_public/README.md

 ## 🔐 Security Notes

-Following code won't work if you launch in streamlit.
-The current repo excluded the security sensitive informations.
+The following code won't work if you launch in Streamlit due to the exclusion of security sensitive informations.

 ---